Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Results and Discussion

 The same analysis can be performed for the roll-up case, compared with the experiments on Ni.
 The experimental detector maps for Ni[111] are seen in Fig.~\ref{fig:ni_figure_layout}a.
 They show very clear enhanced lines around a single pole and some depleted lines further away from the pole.
 In comparison, the simulated detector map for Ni[111] in the absence of roll-up perturbation and associated lateral velocity component ($E_\perp = 0$), cropped to the same field of view, is seen in Fig.~\ref{fig:ni_figure_layout}b.
 In the unperturbed simulations the same enhanced lines are seen, but less prominently.
 The regions far from the lines then have a larger hit count than in the experiments.
 Between the enhanced lines, very strong depleted lines are seen.
 With the optimal perturbation energy distribution determined based on the SSIM (Fig.~\ref{fig:ni_figure_layout}c), the detector map again looks much closer to the experimental one (Fig.~\ref{fig:ni_figure_layout}a).
 The enhanced lines are much more prominent and the hit count around them looks much closer to the experimental results.
 The clearest discrepancy is the appearance of even stronger depleted lines between the enhanced ones.
 A magnified view of a selected region from the experimental and perturbed simulation maps (area indicated by the red circle in Figs.~\ref{fig:ni_figure_layout}a and c) is shown in Figs.~\ref{fig:ni_figure_layout}d and e, respectively.
 One can again see the key features---such as the enhanced zone lines and the depleted pole---reproduced in the perturbed simulation.\\

-One must note that in all of the analysis of the detector maps, the alignment of the experimental and simulation data is crucial.
+Some of the remaining discrepancy (more pronounced depleted and enhanced zone lines) can be attributed to our simplified roll-up implementation, which applies roll-up to all atoms.
+This likely overemphasizes local distortion effects.
+In future work, we aim to develop more selective roll-up criteria, potentially guided by molecular dynamics models (such as TAPSim-MD~\cite{qi2022ab}), to suppress unphysical depletions while preserving the enhanced features.
+The depleted lines themselves may serve as a useful indicator in tuning such criteria.
+We also note that the absence of pronounced radial ring-like patterns in the simulated maps might be due to a cropping artefact: in order to compare directly with experimental detector maps, we cropped the simulation output to match the experimental field of view, which can reduce these radially symmetric features.
+Finally, it is also important to note that in all of the analysis of the detector maps, the alignment of the experimental and simulation data is crucial.
 The detector maps have indeed been carefully aligned and cropped, but still some imperfections in the alignment can be seen.
 These are due to the experimental limitations (e.g. tilt of the sample) that are very hard to replicate in the simulations.